Epicrex/Key-Caps/README.md

 - Any color legend possible

 ## Backlit
-Backlit keycaps can either be `Laser-etched` or `Double-shot`, but have transparent plasitc embeded into the keycap to allow for light to pass through.
+Backlit keycaps can either be `Laser-etched` or `Double-shot`, but use transparent plasitc instead to allow for light to pass through.

 - Light shines through legends
 - All attributes from either `Laser-etched` or `Double-shot`